Access Files in BucketFS

-You can access the buckets and the files in a bucket by either using an HTTP(s) client or using BucketFS Explorer.
+You can access the buckets and the files in a bucket by using an HTTPS client.

 HTTP Access to BucketFS

-From outside the cluster, it is possible to access the buckets and the files contained in it through HTTP(s) clients such as curl™.
-You only have to use one of the database servers' IP address, the specified port and the bucket name, and adjust your internal firewall configuration.
+From outside the cluster, it is possible to access the buckets and the files contained in it using an HTTPS clients such as curl.
+You only have to use one of the database servers' IP address, the specified port and the bucket name, and adjust your network configuration to allow access to the host and port.

-For accessing a bucket through HTTP(s), and for accessing buckets that not public readable, you must have the user's r - read user and w- writer user passwords configured.
+To access buckets that are not publicly readable, you must have the user's r - read user and w- write user passwords configured during BucketFS creation.

 Using curl, you can list all the existing buckets in the database.
 The following example shows you how to list existing buckets.
 The parameters in the example are the read password (readpw) for the user, the database server IP address (192.168.6.75), and the port number (1234) for BucketFS.